wiwihere/wiwi-bot/bin/README.md

 # Log uploads
+Main interaction with the tooling is through .cmd's.
+These can be run from the windows file explorer.

 ## run_logs_today.cmd
 Easiest way to proces todays logs.
-Just double click it.

 ## upload_from_url.cmd
 To add already uploaded logs to the database, paste the dps.report urls to `bin\urls.txt`.
 Each report should be on a new line, dont add comma's space or other characters than the urls.
-Finally run the .cmd.
+Finally, run the .cmd.

 ## copy_logs.cmd
 Copy all logs of selected date from the `DPS_LOGS_DIR` (default arcdps output) to the `ONEDRIVE_LOGS_DIR`.
 Setup the dirs in the `gw2_database\bot_settings\.env`.
+This makes it easier to share them.

+# Encounters
+For specific encounters (LCM Cerus), navigate to the encounters folder.

 # Utilities